Raymond Dalmau Inducted in 2024

 Career

 Dalmau grew up in Harlem, New York.
-From there he came to Puerto Rico for the first time in 1966, recruited by Raymond Burgos to reinforce the Piratas de Quebradillas in the BSN.
-At that time, players of Puerto Rican descent were recognized as imported into the tournament.[1]
+He first arrived in Puerto Rico in 1966, recruited by Raymond Burgos to reinforce the Piratas de Quebradillas in the BSN.
+As a player of Puerto Rican descent he was immediatly recognized by the league and given licence to play.